daniel-prause/optionize/README.md

 # Features

-* Option to add HTML-elements before and after an options's and/or optgroups text
+* Option to add HTML-elements before and after an option's and/or optgroup's text
 * By clicking an optgroup, all options of the optgroup will be selected/deselected
 * If your multi select box is wrapped in a fieldset with the disabled attribute, the options will be disabled.
 * Reacts to updates on the original multi select box (adding/removing/disabling/enabling/changing elements)